 - Increased vaginal odour due to bacteria on excess skin

 - Psychological distress caused by an overly large labia appearance

 Outside of addressing physical symptoms, the procedure also aims to improve the appearance of labia so it doesn’t “hang” or protrude and so there is less prominence in the appearance of the female genitalia.

 Many women report an improved quality of life after labiaplasty, according to a recent study of 11,000 labiaplasty patients, from the American Society of Plastic Surgeons.*

-Trained by Dr. Michael Goodman
+Certified by Dr. Michael Goodman

 World-renowned, Cosmetic gynaecology surgeon & author Dr. Michael Goodman

 Géniale offers consultation for all the procedures we perform.
 Come in and talk with us about how we can help you with your treatment plan or book in for a Telehealth (Zoom, Skype or Phone Call) consultation.Book Online Today

 The procedure is performed during a day surgery procedure in hospital, and excess tissue is removed from the labia to reduce the size of the labia and correct any potential asymmetry.